wmo-im/wis2box-training/documentation/docs/en/practical-sessions/adding-gts-headers-to-wis2-notifications.md

  As of wis2box-1.3.0, data publishers have two options to (optionally) add GTS properties to their notifications:

-1. For files uploaded into MinIO, prepare mapping-file “gts_headers_mappings.csv” with required properties.
+1. For files uploaded into MinIO, prepare mapping-file `gts_headers_mappings.csv` with required properties.

-2. For data input using FM-12 SYNOP form in wis2box-webapp, select “Add GTS headers” and provide manually input
+2. For data input using FM-12 SYNOP form in wis2box-webapp, select `Add GTS headers` and provide manually input

 ## Preparation